Scott Wittman

-Scott Wittman (born November 16, 1954) is an American director, lyricist, composer and writer for Broadway, concerts, and television.
+Scott Wittman (born November 16, 1954) is an American director, lyricist, composer, and writer for Broadway, concerts, and television.
+He is best known for his collaborations with composer Marc Shaiman on works such as Hairspray and Smash.
+Wittman has received two Tony Awards nominations, winning one, along with two Grammy wins, one Primetime Emmy Award from four nominations, and an Academy Award nomination.

 Life and career

 Wittman was raised in Nanuet, New York, graduated from Nanuet Senior High School in 1972 and attended Emerson College in Boston for two years before leaving to pursue a career in musical theatre in New York City.
 While directing a show for a Greenwich Village club he met songwriter and composer Marc Shaiman, and the two became collaborators and professional partners.
 While Shaiman wrote for television shows, including Saturday Night Live, Wittman directed concerts for such artists as Bette Midler, Christine Ebersole, Raquel Welch, Dame Edna Everage, and Lypsinka, among others.

-In 2002, Shaiman and Wittman wrote the music and lyrics for the musical Hairspray, which won the Drama Desk Award for Outstanding Lyrics, the Tony Award for Best Original Score, and a Grammy Award.
+In 2002, Shaiman and Wittman wrote the music and lyrics for the musical Hairspray, which opened on Broadway in that year after a try-out at Seattle's 5th Avenue Theater.
+The show was an adaptation of the 1989 John Waters film and starred Marissa Jaret Winokur as Tracy Turnblad with Harvey Fierstein as Edna Turnblad.
+The show was a box office success, selling $1.7 million in tickets on its first day of sales.
+The production opened to critical acclaim, with specific praise for Wittman and Shaiman's score, with the New York Times claiming it is full of "canny, deliriously tuneful songs."
+The pair won the Drama Desk Award for Outstanding Lyrics, the Tony Award for Best Original Score, and a Grammy Award.
+The production also won the 2002 Tony Award for Best Musical, and ran for seven years.
+In 2011, the musical was performed at Nanuet Senior High School, where Wittman attended high school.

 In addition to Hairspray, Wittman conceived, wrote lyrics for, and directed Martin Short: Fame Becomes Me and conceived and directed Matters of the Heart, a solo concert by Patti LuPone in 2000.
+For the latter, the New York Times praised Wittman's staging, noting "the results are often sublime, occasionally odd and always intriguing."

-Shaiman and Wittman worked on Catch Me If You Can, a musical adaptation of the 2002 Steven Spielberg film, together with Terrence McNally.
-The musical opened on Broadway in April 2011.
-They again worked together on Charlie and the Chocolate Factory the Musical.
+From 2005 to 2008, Shaiman and Wittman worked on Catch Me If You Can, a musical adaptation of the 2002 Steven Spielberg film, together with Terrence McNally.
+The production had its regional tryout in 2009 at Seattle's 5th Avenue Theatre, the same theatre where the pair premiered Hairspray.
+The show opened to generally positive reviews, though some Seattle critics noted it needed work.

-In 2011, Hairspray was performed at Nanuet Senior High School, where Wittman attended high school.